Sean Murphy Player Props: Braves vs. Nationals

-On Saturday, Sean Murphy (hitting .342 in his past 10 games) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 4:10 PM ET.
+Sean Murphy -- hitting .342 in his past 10 games -- will be in action for the Atlanta Braves versus the Washington Nationals, with Trevor Williams on the hill, on June 11 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Nationals.
+He had a one-hit showing in his last game (1-for-3) against the Nationals.

 Sean Murphy Game Info & Props vs. the Nationals